 VII The Language

-On structure, distance, and perception
+On structure, perception, and meaning

 Language is not neutral.